Our Strong Commitment To Corporate Governance

 CONSOL Energy’s Board of Directors and management team believe that corporate governance goes hand in hand with strong financial performance.
 Plus, we firmly believe that sound principles of corporate governance are essential in making good decisions on behalf of our shareholders, employees and other stakeholders.

 Our Board of Directors regularly reviews our governance policies to ensure that we are in compliance with applicable laws and regulations, as well as best practices.
-On the following pages, you can find our corporate governance documents, including our Corporate Governance Guidelines, Code of Business Conduct and Ethics, and Charters for each of our Board Committees.
+On the following pages, you can find our corporate governance documents, including our Corporate Governance Guidelines, Related Person Transaction Policy, Code of Business Conduct and Ethics, and Charters for each of our Board Committees.

 Corporate Governance Principles

 CONSOL Energy’s Board of Directors operates in accordance with these principles and corporate governance processes:

 - After an initial period with a classified board, CONSOL Energy will hold an annual election of directors.
-Directors who are elected, but who fail to receive a majority of the votes cast, must submit an offer of resignation to the Board.
+Any investment director who recieves a greator number of votes "withheld" from his or her election those votes "for" his or her election must submit an offer of resignation to the Board.

 - At least a majority of the Board must be independent.

-- The Audit, Compensation and Governance Committees of the Board are required to be composed entirely of independent directors.
+- The Audit, Compensation and Nominating and Corporate Governance Committees of the Board are required to be composed entirely of independent directors.

 - The Board has the authority to hire independent advisors.